wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For coherent L1 caches, inclusiveness does not matter (must be inclusive), and the coherence manager is of type `class MESIL1`, in file `MESI_L1.h/cc`.

+Non-coherent caches use `class Incoherent` objects (file `Incoherent.h/cc`) and `class IncoherentL1` (file `Incoherent_L1.h/cc`), respectively, for non-L1 and L1 caches.
+Inclusion does not matter for non-coherent caches, since they are intrinsically non-inclusive.
+Their implementations are just trivial, and we do not cover them in this article.